IconoclastLabs/newclear/README.md

 ![newclear gem logo](http://i.imgur.com/9zP1VGD.png)

-**newclear gem** - Your one line and walk solution to a ground up rebuild.
+**newclear gem** - Your one line and relax solution to a ground up rebuild of your iOS or Android RubyMotion app.

 ## Usage